Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Paying credit card balances in full each month allows you to avoid paying any interests at all.
 If you carry your balance over to the next month, you could end up paying very a significant amount of interest.
 Credit card interest rates could vary depending on your card, but they often run high.
 If you’re not paying your bills in full, then a portion of your payments goes towards interest payments, increasing the time needed to pay off your bills.
 This could very well be a strong indication that you are spending more than you can afford.

-How to avoid: Pay your credit card balances in full every month to avoid paying any interest at all.
-If you can’t pay in full, try to pay as much as you can each month to bring the balance down to zero before making any more purchases.
+How to avoid this pitfall: Pay your credit card balances in full every month to avoid paying any interest at all.
+If you can’t pay in full, try to pay as much as you can each month and bring the balance down to zero before making any more purchases.
 Bear in mind your financial status at all times before making any future purchases.

 Risk of Debt